An extension of the approximate component mode synthesis method to the heterogeneous Helmholtz equation: Galerkin approximation

-which employs smoothness of the coefficients on $\Omega_\Gamma$ and elliptic regularity results for $T^*(\kappa^2\varphi)$ as well as \cref{eq:Cstab} for the dual problem.
-A simple combination of \cref{eq:est_adjoint,eq:estimate_adjoint_approximability} yields the assertion. \end{proof} Note that the constant $C_*$ in \cref{eq:est_adjoint} depends on $\|\kappa\|_\infty$, see \cite[(4.19)]{GrahamSauter2019} for details.
+with a constant $C$ independent of $\omega$.
+Hence \cref{eq:est_adjoint} holds with $C_*=C\|\kappa\|_\infty C_{\rm stab}$. \end{proof} Since the method and its analysis presented here employ a fixed domain decomposition, the regularity assumption on the coefficients required in \Cref{thm:estimate_sigma} might be verified in certain applications; see, e.g., the periodic structure in \Cref{sec:periodic} below.
 A consequence of the previous result is that, by using sufficiently many edge modes, the assumptions of \cref{lem:well-posedness_interface_approx} can be verified.
-Moreover, we obtain the following statement.
+More precisely, if $C_{\rm stab}$ is independent of $\omega$, which holds in certain cases \cite[Theorem~4.5]{GrahamSauter2019}, we can use \cref{eq:edge_eigs_behavior} and $\sigma^*=O(C_{\rm stab}\|\kappa\|^2\max_e|e|/\min_e I_e)$ to infer that the number of modes should scale like $I_e \geq C \|\kappa\|^2_\infty |e|$ for stability.
+We obtain the following statement.